maros24/TestProject/README.md

 Package `com.testProject.tests` contains tests which will be executed.

-Folder `src\test\resources\testSuites` contains test suites (for different threads) for running.
+Folder `src\test\resources\testSuites` contains test suites (for different thread number) for running.
 There is main suite that runs all suites (for different threads number).